 The observatory has two large domes in addition to a roll-off-roof enclosure that house telescopes available for member use.
 The Martz dome houses a 24” Dall-Kirkham telescope with a 16” Ritchey-Chrétien wide field telescope attached to it.
 These are fully autonomous scopes that can be remotely controlled from the observatory control room and off site.
-They are used mainly for imaging deep sky objects including asteroids, comets and Moon.
+They are used for imaging deep sky objects as well as asteroids, comets and Moon.
 The Kohl dome houses a 20” Classical Cassegrain telescope and a 5” Takahashi Refractor.
 A Dobsonian 13” telescope is housed under the roll-off-roof among several other telescopes of various design features, including 8″ and 12” Schmidt–Cassegrain catadioptric telescopes, all of which can be setup quickly for the enjoyment of visitors.